bahiirwa/elementor-snippets/README.md

 ### How to use

-Type `el_` to see available autocompletions in work.
+Type `el_` in your PHP plugin file to see available autocompletions in work.

 ### Install instructions